quyenpro123/i2c_master_slave/README.md

 ![simulation i2c read data](/illustrating%20images/i2c_read_data.png)
 ## IV.
 User Guide
  - First register need to be configured is prescaler register
+ - Next, configure the state done time in cmd register
  - Next, enable reset i2c core to set all variables, reg to the default value
  - Disable reset i2c core, and transfer address of i2c slave and read write bit (if cpu wants to write, cpu can transfer data before writing phase)
  - Next enable i2c core and i2c core will perform its tasks
  - After stop condition, if cpu want to communicate with i2c slave, cpu have to reconfigure i2c core